yelircaasi/nix-config/notes/notes-by-topic/B/faith-and-doubt.md

 - Heritage
 - Pragmatic Benefits

-**4) Reasons for Doubt: Why Question?
-Overview of the Problematic Facts and Issues**
+4) Reasons for Doubt: Why Question?
+Overview of the Problematic Facts and Issues

 - 3.0 Raw skepticismFor many non-believers, the strongest argument is simply a lack of perceived evidence.
 To a skeptic, it is reasonable to believe an affirmative claim only when provided with compelling evidence.
 Skeptics make an important distinction between rejecting a claim and affirming its opposite.
 The philosopher Bertrand Russell used the following claim as an example: “There is a teapot orbiting the sun.”
 In fairness, this could be true, and until we can gather definitive proof that there is no teapot, one can’t claim with certainty that there is no teapot; as one often hears, “you can’t prove a negative.”
 With only the fact that there is no evidence of Russell’s teapot, and no further facts, it would be unjustified to claim that there is or isn’t a teapot.
 We are simply agnostic.
 But if we bring in other facts, we can show that one side is more or less likely, given the balance of information available.
 For example, given that teapots are only known to be made by humans, and that there is no known way in which a teapot could end up orbiting the sun, it becomes less likely.
 When we consider that
 - 3.1 Church History